amandalmia14/clip-pacs/README.md

 # Results

-Below are the initial results with respect to the true numbers on trying on different domain.
+Below are the initial results for the true and prediction label counts on trying on different domains.
-As expected the `Sketch` domain didn't performed well as compared with other domains.
+As expected the `Sketch` domain due to its complexity in nature it didn't performed well as compared with other domains.

 <details>
 <summary>Art Painting</summary>